 Insurance in Ohio

-- The insurance industry is a large state employer with more than 109,000 employees and wages of more than $8 billion.
+- The insurance industry is the 10th largest state employer with more than 115,000 employees.

 Property and Financial Security

 Insurance enables Ohioans to make long-term commitments and secure a better future.
 In 2022, insurance played a role in the following: